verge27/DNSAmplification/Readme.md

 python dns_amplification_tool.py 192.168.1.100 8.8.8.8 100 10

 This will send 100-byte packets to the DNS server 8.8.8.8, which will then respond to the target IP address 192.168.1.100 for 10 seconds.

+> ⚠️ Educational Use Only
+> This repository demonstrates how DNS amplification works from a technical standpoint.
+It is intended solely for **network defenders, researchers, and students** studying denial-of-service mitigation.
+>
+> 🚫 Do not use this code on public networks.
+Doing so may violate local laws.